 In discussion with the faculty, the undergraduate committee created the student learning outcomes for the pure and applied math majors.
-The following SLOs are pertinent to the course content in Math 321.
+The following SLOs are pertinent to the course content in Math 401.

-- 1. Perform essential computations in linear algebra, including solving linear systems, computing the eigenvalues of a matrix, and determining linear independence. - 2.
+- 1. Students will be able to compute limits and derivatives using their definitions, and use the fundamental theorem of calculus to compute definite and indefinite integrals. - 2.
 Students will be able to write rigorous and well written proofs which show comprehension of formal mathematical definitions, recognize hypotheses, and form logical conclusions. - 3.
 Students will be able to work with the fundamentals of logic, including mathematical statements and their converses and contrapositives. - 4.
 Students will be able to construct counterexamples to mathematical statements and understand the importance of hypotheses.

-Math 321 offers several opportunities for creating exam questions which assess student performance in these areas.
-Outcome #1 will most likely be assessed in a number of exams questions.
-Outcome #2 will also be naturally assessed in questions that ask students to prove mathematical statements.
+Math 401 offers several opportunities for creating exam questions which assess student performance in these areas.
+Outcome #1 can be assessed by asking students to prove the existence of a limit or convergence of a sequence using the formal ε - δ or ε -N definition.
+Outcome #2 will be naturally be assessed in most exam questions.
 Outcome #3 can be assessed by questions which involve an "if and only if" statement or by questions which naturally involve a proof by contrapositive or proof by contradiction.
 Outcome #4 can be assessed by questions which ask students to disprove a mathematical statement, perhaps after a certain hypothesis is relaxed.

-Every instructor for Math 321 is asked to complete a "Semester Report", which provides data on the performance of these students in achieving these outcomes.
+Every instructor for Math 401 is asked to complete a "Semester Report", which provides data on the performance of these students in achieving these outcomes.
 Instructors will be asked to separate the results from different concentrations and majors.
 To that end, students should be asked to self-identify which major or concentration they have declared, perhaps with a question on the first exam or on a survey administered to the class.